2. Get Motivated

 Open Mind – Analysing Strengths and Weaknesses:

 Evaluating your own strengths and weaknesses is a valuable first step to improving your language skills.
-In this exclusive elementary level lesson plan from the Student’s Book and Teacher’s Book of Open Mind, students discuss different ways of learning and set goals for self-improvement.
+In this exclusive elementary level lesson plan from the Student’s Book and Teacher’s Book of new adult course Open Mind, students discuss different ways of learning and set goals for self-improvement.

 Download the lesson plan Download the teachers' notes

 Beyond – Motivating Students:

 In this video, Beyond authors Rob Metcalf, Robert Campbell and Rebecca Robb Benne offer their top tips for motivating teenage students, from developing mutual respect in the classroom to ensuring that students are always presented with the right level of challenge.